Posted 22-Jun-2019 01:10:55

 Category: Broadstone Equine

-First, while the knee jerk reaction by many consumers is to feel that with these changes the insurance company is trying to take advantage or rack up huge profits, to my knowledge, this is not the case.
-Over the last decade or so there have been great strides in veterinary medicine, from the availability and types of diagnostic tools, to high tech and more effective treatments for lamenesses and illnesses.
+First, while the knee jerk reaction by many consumers is to feel that with these changes the insurance company is trying to take advantage or rack up huge profits, in my experience, this is not the case.
+Over the last decade there have been great strides in veterinary medicine, from the availability and types of diagnostic tools, to high tech and more effective treatments for lamenesses and illnesses.
 This is great news for horseowners around the world.
 The sooner we can diagnose a problem, and the more advanced our treatment options, the better chance we have for our horse’s full recovery.

 What about diagnostics?
 They are getting more and more expensive, and now the insurance companies are making me pay out of pocket.